RichardAth/Projects/BigIntCalculator/readme.txt

 F(n)                                n <= 95700 (limits result to 20,000 digits)
 L(n)                                n <= 95700 (limits result to 20,000 digits)
 P(n)                                n < 60000 (implementation limit)

+There are a number of built-in test commands.
+In all tests the results are checked for correctness and a summary of the factorisation results is printed after the tests are completed:

+TEST    1st tests most of the calculator functions, then factorises a series of
+        numbers.
+The numbers are chosen to test for various special cases as well as normal factorisation.
+This test is good for regression testing.

+TEST2   test factorisation using pseudo-random numbers of a specified size.
+        Command format is TEST2 [num1[,num[,num3]]] where num1 is the number of tests,  num2 is the size of the numbers to be factored in bits.
+If num3
+        NE 0 the number to be factored consists of 2 approximately same-sized 'strong' prime factors, otherwise it is a random number that can contain any number of factors.
+If the values for num2 and num3 are the same in two TEST2 commands the same sequence of numbers to be factored is generated.
+This command is useful for benchmarking factorisation.

+TEST3    Tests for the built-in bigintegers.
+These are based on DA's biginteger
+         functions but made into a C++ class with arithmetic , shift, compare operators, etc implemented.
+However the built-in bigintegers are now only used in the the built-in ECM & SIQS, which themselver are not normally used, so this test is not normally included.

+TEST4     test factorisation of mersenne numbers.
+See https://en.wikipedia.org/wiki/Mersenne_prime
+          this test will take aover an hour.

+TEST5     tests using only YAFU for factorisation.
+Note that these tests bypass the
+          trial division etc normally used and rely on YAFU for all the factorisation.

+TEST6     tests using only Msieve for factorisation.
+Factorise selected Mersenne numbers.

+Test example:

+enter expression to be processed, or HELP, or EXIT TEST2 5
+Use default 48 for number size in bits

+ <******** output from indivdial tests omitted *****************>

+10:48:34 All tests completed.
+Time used = 0.172 seconds
+Test Num Size   time      Unique Factors Total Factors     2nd Fac 1       14  0:00:00.01             4          4            4
+   2       15  0:00:00.04             4          4            3
+   3       15  0:00:00.03             3          3            5
+   4       15  0:00:00.03             2          2            5
+   5       14  0:00:00.02             5          6            4

+   note: The 'Size' column gives the size in decimal digits of the number to be factored.
+The '2nd Fac' column gives the size of the 2nd largest factor, which correlates much more closely with time required than the 'Size' does.
+   The 'time' column gives the time required for each factorisation to one- hundredth of a second.

+   The YAFU command controls factorisation using YAFU:

+   YAFU ON   Turns on factorisation using YAFU (and turns Msieve off) YAFU OFF  Turns off factorisation using YAFU (revert to built-in ECM and SIQS) YAFU PATH Displays path used when starting YAFU YAFU LOG  Displays path & file name for YAFU output file YAFU PLAN <name>
+             where <name> is NONE, NOECM, LIGHT, NORMAL, or DEEP.
+             These correspond to the -plan options documented in YAFU's docfile.txt file.
+The default is NORMAL.
+This is a convenient way to control the amount of tesing using ECM before switching to SIQS or NFS.

+   The MSIEVE command controls factorisation using Msieve:

+   MSIEVE ON    Turns on factorisation using Msieve (and turns YAFU off) MSIEVE OFF   Turns off factorisation using Msieve (revert to built-in ECM and SIQS) MSIEVE PATH  Displays path used when starting Msieve MSIEVE LOG   Displays path & file name for Msieve output file MSIEVE E ON  Turns on -e option in Msieve; perform 'deep' ECM MSIEVE E OFF Turns off -e option in Msieve
+   MSIEVE N ON  Turns on -n option in Msieve; use NFS instead of SIQS MSIEVE N OFF Turns off -n option in Msieve